Volume Two

 Seeing Claude smile so bitterly, Katie continued.

 "I want to fight too.
-Same with Bard.
+So does Bard.
 Because we, we're part of the team."

-They had a right to fight for the place they could belong.
+They had a right to fight for the place where they could belong.

-Her eyes shone with strength as she spoke, her smiling face shining with aspiration.
+Her eyes shone with strength as she spoke, her smiling face brimming with resolve.

-Just then, she lacked any of the fragility she had when she'd first come to the branch.
+In that moment, she had none of the fragility she'd shown when she first came to the branch.

 "… Really?
 You're strong, Katie."

-Katie smiled at Claude, who'd thought that and began to fall into self-hate.
+Katie smiled at Claude, who, having thought that, began to sink into self-hatred.

 "Ah, that's not what I meant…"

-At a loss for how to respond properly, Claude looked up into the air.
+At a loss for how to respond, Claude looked up at the sky.

-The serene sky seemed to help keep Claude's heart from sinking even further.
+The serene sky seemed to keep his heart from sinking any further.

 "… But alright."

-With neither self-hatred nor self-deceit, Claude just smiled weakly at Katie and walked together with her back to Lunéville.
+With neither self-hatred nor self-deceit, Claude simply smiled weakly at Katie and walked back to Lunéville with her.

-A short while before at the branch's reception, the last of the commission registrations were about to be completed.
+A short while earlier, back at the branch's reception, the last of the commission registrations were about to be wrapped up.

 "… Finished."

-Handing the registration card back to its owner, it was time to commence the operation.
+Handing the registration card back to its owner, it was time to begin the operation.

 "Good luck."

-After seeing him off, it was time for her true role to begin.
+After seeing him off, her real role was about to begin.

-Returning to her private room, she soothed Haku who'd woken up and undid her barrier.
+Returning to her private room, she soothed Haku, who had woken up, and undid her barrier.

-By gradually releasing her mana, she magnified the stone's effective range from the branch to being able to reach the general area around the arena.
+By gradually releasing her mana, she expanded the stone's effective range from the branch out to encompass the entire arena.

 She breathed in and out, slowly.